kingkrugerham/GenVeins/README.md

 		(ROIs) for each artificial individual.
 The purpose of this step is to obtain samples similar to the ROIs of dimensions 50 x 40 pixels.

-The full report on this repository and protocols within is published in https://doi.org/10.5281/zenodo.6961864 (REPLACE WHEN PUBLISHED)
+The full report on this repository and protocols within is published in [here](https://doi.org/10.1504/IJBM.2024.141936)

 ### Usage:
 	1 - Entry point is main.py